(No ratings)

 People who have had one kidney stone are at risk of developing another.
 To reduce this risk, patients are given instructions specific to the type of stone they developed.
 Generally the instructions will include drinking more water to dilute the urine, but it may also involve lowering sodium intake or eating less meat.

 Dr. Kyle Olaf Rove, MD graduated from Georgetown University School of Medicine in 2009.
-He completed residency at University of Colorado Denver Affiliated Hospitals.
-He has a state license in Missouri.
+This provider completed residency at University of Colorado Denver Affiliated Hospitals.
+This provider has a state license in Missouri.

 Medical School: Georgetown University School of Medicine (2009)